 A Mandel bread recipe (also called mandelbrot) that creates a twice-baked crispy cookie that can be enjoyed on its own or dunked into coffee.
 Historically, it was a popular dessert amongst eastern european Jews.
 Our favorite mandelbrot is from the kitchen of my friend Susan Braverman, who shares her thoughts and her mandel bread recipe below.

 This delicious crispy cookie bar is not a bread at all.
-In fact, it’s also known as a Jewish biscotti!
+In fact, Mandel bread also known as mandelbrot and as a Jewish biscotti!

 This treat, filled with cinnamon and chocolate chips, can be customized by adding nuts, raisins, dried cranberries, or other flavored chips.
 They are perfect for dunking in coffee or tea!